Japanese Flower Etiquette: How to Choose Flowers

 The flower garden of begonia welcomes you!

-Today, the reason I’m writing about flower gifting is because I just want to introduce flower planting in our garden in front of the company.
+Today, the reason I’m writing about flower gifting is because I just want to introduce flower planting in our garden in front of the company building.
 We ourselves do that this time every spring as shown in the images.
 I think begonia is selected probably for its long flowering time, not for its flower language, but it’s good.
-That of red flowers is kindness; white is fairness; pink is politeness.
+The language of red flowers is kindness; white is fairness; pink is politeness.
 We welcome you in our headquarters shop and factory colored with the flower garden and good hearts spoken in the flower language of begonia.

 A corporate logo, the letters of C and H are combined to look like a tree in a circle